 Union sympathizer in the Confederate States during the American Civil War was referred to as Tory.
 An American colonist loyal to Britain during the American Revolution was also referred to as Tory.
 Tory now refers to member or supporter of a political party analogous to the British Conservative Party; a person of conservative views or temperament.

 After the Revolution of 1688, the Tories came to be identified with Stuart loyalists.
 In the eighteenth century, in social terms, Tories were often identified with the "old" landowning gentry class (the country squires), with the conservative milieu of Oxford, and with High Church elements of the Anglican establishment.

-This collection consists of a bound typescript of the book The American Tory, which is the study of the Loyalists (or Tories) of the American Revolution.
-The author notes that the history of the Tories remains somewhat forgotten as a result of their defeat in the war; however, the author seeks to examine the depth of their quarrel with their fellow Americans and the totality of their defeat."
+"The American Tory", by William H. Nelson, 1960.
+The monograph is a study of the Loyalists or Tories of the American Revolution. - Fondren Library - Rice University.
+William H. Nelson began his study of the Tories as a graduate student at Columbia University.
+After graduate school, he continued his research which resulted in his work The American Tory.
+This collection consists of a bound typescript of the book The American Tory.
+The author notes that the history of the Tories remains somewhat forgotten as a result of their defeat in the war; however, the author seeks to examine the depth of their quarrel with their fellow Americans and the totality of their defeat.